Most Dangerous States for Drunk Driving (Ranked)

 Worst Ranking Factor: DUI Arrests – 1st

-Which state has the highest rate of drunk driving?
+Which is the state with the highest DUI rate?
 Of this list, that’s South Dakota.
-With 46.55 percent of the total traffic deaths being caused by a driver impaired by alcohol, there should be far more than just 15.14 percent of all the arrests being for a DUI.
+With 46.55% of the total traffic deaths being caused by a driver impaired by alcohol, there should be far more than just 15.14% of all the arrests being for a DUI.

 South Dakotans must feel it’s so unlikely to get arrested for drunk driving, that it’s worth the risk.